aspose-total/Aspose.Total-Products/total/en/cpp/conversion/ppt-to-json/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to JSON Format via C++" h2="Export PPT file to JSON format via C++ without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for C++ is a comprehensive suite of APIs that enables developers to easily convert PPT files to JSON format within C++ applications.
+It consists of two powerful components, Aspose.Slides for C++ and Aspose.Cells for C++.

+Aspose.Slides for C++ is a powerful library that allows developers to export PPT files to HTML format.
+It provides a wide range of features such as support for various file formats, ability to add text, shapes, images, and other objects to slides, and more.
+It also allows developers to manipulate existing presentations, such as adding, deleting, and modifying slides, as well as setting the slide background.

+Aspose.Cells for C++ is a powerful spreadsheet programming API that enables developers to convert HTML to JSON.
+It provides a wide range of features such as support for various file formats, ability to read and write data from and to various sources, and more.
+It also allows developers to manipulate existing spreadsheets, such as adding, deleting, and modifying cells, as well as setting the cell background.

-By using [Aspose.Total for C++](https://products.aspose.com/total/cpp/) you can convert PPT file to JSON format within C++ applications in two simple steps.
-Firstly, by using [Aspose.Slides for C++](https://products.aspose.com/slides/cpp/), you can export PPT to HTML.
-After that, by using [Aspose.Cells for C++](https://products.aspose.com/cells/cpp/) Spreadsheet Programming API, you can convert HTML to JSON.
+By using Aspose.Total for C++, developers can easily convert PPT files to JSON format within C++ applications in two simple steps.
+Firstly, by using Aspose.Slides for C++, developers can export PPT to HTML.
+After that, by using Aspose.Cells for C++ Spreadsheet Programming API, developers can convert HTML to JSON.
+This makes it easy for developers to quickly and easily convert PPT files to JSON format within C++ applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}